dwcares/RealTimeWeb-HOL/README.md

     });
     ````

-4. Create a new folder called **'public'** and create another file called **'default.html'** in the same folder and type hello world into it.
+3. Create a new folder called **public** and create another file called **default.html** in the same folder and type hello world into it.
 Go ahead and save it.

-5. Switch back to the Node.js command prompt and type **'npm install express --save'**.
+4. Switch back to the Node.js command prompt and type **npm install express --save**.
 This will add the express web framework to your node app so you can host web content.

     <sub>Note: The **--save** parameter adds a package dependency automatically for you in the **package.json** file.</sub>